Code-Institute-Submissions/Milestone2-AntwerpHotSpots/README.md

 ### Design:

 * Color Scheme:
-    * The three main colors used Black, Pink & Beige.
+    * The three main colors used are Black, Pink & Beige.

 * Typography:
     * All Headers use Karla.
 Karla is a sans-serif font with nice letter-spacing - which makes it easy-to-read & clean.